abuturabofficial/google-it-support/01-technical_support_fundamentals/03-operating_system.md

 ### BIOS/UEFI

-A low-level software that initializes our computer&rsquo;s hardware to make sure everything is good to go.
+A low-level software that initializes our computer's hardware to make sure everything is good to go.

 ### POST